clemsonciti/gpu-workshop/slides/slides.md

 # CUDA Hello World

-* CUDA C programs look very much like "normal" C programs, but include calls to special functions that execute on the GPU, called **kernels**
+* CUDA C programs look like "normal" C programs, but include calls to special functions that execute on the GPU, called **kernels**

-* Kernels look very much like "normal" functions, but are executed in parallel by several GPU threads.
+* Kernels are executed in parallel by several GPU threads.
 Kernels are defined using the `__global__` specifier as shown
 below: